karlrees/docker_bedrockserver/README.md

 ## Prerequisites

 - Docker
-- docker-compose (if you want to use the instructions for multiple servers)
+- Docker Compose (if you want to use the instructions for multiple servers)
 - git (if you need to build your own image or use docker-compose)

 ## Instructions